sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 {{% notice note %}}
 **NOTE**: If you set the [deregister flag](#ephemeral-agent-configuration-flags) to `true`, when a Sensu agent process stops, the Sensu backend will deregister the corresponding entity.<br><br>
-Deregistration prevents and clears alerts for failing keepalives &mdash; the backend does not distinguish between intentional shutdown and failure.
+Deregistration prevents and clears alerts for failing keepalives for agent entities &mdash; the backend does not distinguish between intentional shutdown and failure.
 As a result, if you set the deregister flag to `true` and an agent process stops for any reason, you will not receive alerts for keepalive events in the web UI.<br><br>
 If you want to receive alerts for failing keepalives, set the [deregister flag](#ephemeral-agent-configuration-flags) to `false`.
 {{% /notice %}}